-The bill makes three changes with respect to the transfer of an eligible offender to transitional control if the offender is serving a prison term or term of imprisonment for any designated violence-related or sex-related offense.
-First, the bill requires that if a prisoner is serving a prison term or term of imprisonment for any designated violence-related or sex-related offense, the APA, at least three weeks prior to transferring the prisoner to transitional control, must post notice of the transfer and the offender's name on the database.
+The bill makes three changes with respect to the transfer of an eligible offender to transitional control if the offender is serving a prison term or term of imprisonment for any offense.
+First, the bill requires that if a prisoner is serving a prison term or term of imprisonment for any offense, DRC, at least three weeks prior to a hearing to transfer the prisoner to transitional control, must post notice of the transfer and the offender's name on the database it maintains under the bill.

-Second, the bill specifies that any person may send the APA at any time prior to a transfer of a prisoner who is serving a prison term or term of imprisonment for any designated violence-related or sex-related offense to transitional control a written statement regarding the transfer.
-This right is in addition to and independent of the right of a victim to submit a statement and in addition to and independent of any other right or duty of a person to present information or make a statement.
-The APA is required to consider this statement,
+Second, the bill specifies that any person may send the APA at any time prior to a transfer of a prisoner who is serving a prison term or term of imprisonment for any offense to transitional control a written statement regarding

-&lt;sup>2 Under current law an offender is eligible for transitional control if the person is serving a prison term or term of imprisonment for an offense committed prior to March 17, 1998, and if, at the time that eligibility is being determined, the prisoner would have been eligible for furlough or conditional release under prior law.
-No prisoner who is serving a prison term or term of life imprisonment without parole under the Sexually Violent Predator Law, and no prisoner who is serving a mandatory term is eligible for the program until after the expiration of the term.
+2 Under current law, DRC by rule establishes the criteria for determining which offenders are eligible for transitional control.
+At a minimum, the criteria must provide that: (a) an offender is eligible for transitional control if the person is serving a prison term or term of imprisonment for an offense committed prior to March 17, 1998, and if, at the time that eligibility is being determined, the prisoner would have been eligible for furlough or conditional release under prior law; (b) no prisoner who is serving a prison term or term of life imprisonment without parole under the Sexually Violent Predator Law, and no prisoner who is serving a mandatory term is eligible for the program until after the expiration of the term.
 (R.C.
 2967.26(A)(1).)